Careers advice and planning

 Teaching unions

 It’s a good idea to join a teaching union.
 They provide a range of advice and legal support on key issues such as: pay, conditions and terms of employment, staff safety, welfare and mental health, and workloads and working time.
-You can get discounted or free membership with the main unions as an ECT.
+You can get discounted or free membership with the main unions as an early careers teacher.

 AGCAS